-Site Remediation in New Jersey
+Guide To Site Remediation in New Jersey

-Since contaminants pose a serious risk both to the environment and to the health of anyone on the site, it is vital to clean the soil or groundwater in order to prevent any diseases related to contamination and to help protect the local environment.
+Since contaminants pose a serious risk both to the environment and to the health of anyone on the site.
+It is vital to clean the soil or groundwater in order to prevent any diseases related to contamination and to help protect the local environment.

 Why Carry Out Site Remediation?

-Heavy metals are also frequently found, including cadmium, arsenic, mercury, and lead, which can be very harmful to human health.
-By removing these contaminants, we can ensure that the health and safety of anyone on the site are protected and that the environment will also be safeguarded for the future.
+Heavy metals are also frequently found, including cadmium, arsenic, mercury, and lead.
+All of these can be very extremely harmful to human health.
+By removing these contaminants, we can ensure the health and safety of anyone on the site.
+All will be protected and the environment will also be safeguarded for the future.

 What is the Process of Site Remediation?

-The first step is to find an environmental company who is qualified to carry out a New Jersey Department of Environmental Protection (NJDEP) site remediation program that meets all of New Jersey’s LSRP requirements.
+The first step is to find an environmental company that is qualified to carry out a New Jersey Department of Environmental Protection (NJDEP) site remediation program that meets all of New Jersey’s LSRP requirements.

-- Assessment and investigation – our professional team can thoroughly investigate and assess the extent of any contamination on the site.
+Our professional team can thoroughly investigate and assess the extent of any contamination on the site.

-- Paperwork submission – our team can prepare and submit all findings in the form of a report to the NJDEP, as legally required.
+We prepare and submit all findings in the form of a report to the NJDEP, as legally required.
 If contamination from any kind of hazardous material exceeds the NJDEP standards for groundwater quality or soil remediation, the water or soil must then be cleaned (or remediated) in order to restore the site to full compliance with the environmental standards.

 If soil contamination has been discovered, the process of excavating the contaminated soil will be put in place.
 Manifesting, transporting, and disposing of all contaminated soil to a facility that has been approved by the authorities will take place.
 A soil vapor extraction will then be carried out.